jentrata/jentrata-msh/README.md

-# Hermes Messaging Gateway 2.0 (H2O)
+# Jentrata - Message Handler Service

-This repo is a mirror of the Hermes Messaging Gateway developed by CECID, The University of Hong Kong but with a mavenized build.
+Jentrata MSH is based on Hermes Messaging Gateway developed by CECID, The University of Hong Kong.
+The goal of Jentrata is build on the orignial work developed by CECID as well as build a community to continue it's development.

-See http://www.cecid.hku.hk/hermes.php for details on
+See http://www.cecid.hku.hk/hermes.php for details on Hermes

-The code is based on the source downloaded from http://community.cecid.hku.hk/download/beta/hermes2_src_20100331.zip
+The code was based on the source downloaded from http://community.cecid.hku.hk/download/beta/hermes2_src_20100331.zip

-We will keep the code on master as close as possible to the original source but will maintain a branch for our changes

-## Building

-Requires maven 3.0+  and Java 6

-	git clone git@github.com:<github-username>/Hermes-Gateway.git
-	cd Hermes-Gateway
-	mvn clean install

-## Developer Notes
+## Building/Contributing

 ### GitHub Setup
-1. Fork Repo into your base2 github account
+1. Fork Repo into your github account
 2. Run on your local machine:
-		git clone git@github.com:<github-username>/Hermes-Gateway.git
+		git clone git@github.com:<github-username>/jentrata-msh.git
-		cd Hermes-Gateway
+		cd jentrata-msh.git
-		git remote add upstream git@github.com:base2Services/Hermes-Gateway.git
+		git remote add upstream git@github.com:base2Services/jentrata-msh.git

 You can now pull from the upstream repository
 	git pull upstream master